-Many newbies and seasoned traders alike may find it hard to be consistent players on the markets.
-When you have a consistent trading routine – combining both psychological and technological setups that work best for you – you’ll be ready to face any market downturn, volatility, or trends against the stocks you’re long or short on.
+Many newbies and seasoned traders alike may find it hard to be consistent players in the markets.
+When you have a consistent trading routine – combining both psychological and technological setups that work best for you – you’ll be ready to face any market downturn, volatility or trends against the stocks you’re long or short on.

 Right.
-But how do I do that, you’d ask.
+But, how do I do that, you might ask.